 Configure Your Space How You Please

 Building and installing a raised access floor allows you to reconfigure this new dry void space with a new concrete floor or material of your choice.
 Use it as a storage facility, wiring opportunities, or as a space for extra cooling units.
 The unique airflow pattern makes it easy for you to avoid dampness from rainfall or mildew.

 You can also work with developing technologies that will keep your underfloor cool and dry, even during the most humid temperatures.
 This is great to utilize for hospitals and large public facilities as well.

 Prevent Underside Rot

-The main reason why it’s important to install underfloor ventilation in the void space underneath your property is that it is easy for the underside of the floor to rot from dampness.
+The main reason why it’s important to install underfloor ventilation in the void space underneath your property is that it is easy for the floor’s underside to rot from dampness.
 This can cause the entire building to collapse.

 Try positioning some airbricks in the wall to prevent air from causing wetness on the underside of your floor.
-If you are able to position your installed underside ventilations so that the air can flow freely, you can more successfully prevent any air from getting stuck or too wet.
+If you can position your installed underside ventilation so that the air can flow freely, you can more successfully prevent any air from getting stuck or too wet.